A labiaplasty was performed to reduce the length of the female genitalia.View Patient Details

 Having Your Labiaplasty in Baltimore, Maryland

 Many of our surgical patients come from out of town.
 Baltimore is only 30 miles from BWI airport and we are only 20 minutes from the downtown Amtrak train station.
-We would be happy to have you Contact Us to discuss your individual needs with you and answer any questions you may have about labiaplasty.
+Give us a call at +1-410-494-8100 or Contact Us online.
+We'll be happy to schedule a time for you to visit our offices or participate in a virtual consultation.

 Board Certified Plastic Surgery